-On Tuesday, he had plenty of help.
+This time, he had plenty of help.

-After a scintillating 33-point, 13-assist performance two nights ago, Holiday followed that up with an 18-point, seven-assist effort in a 100-98 victory over the Dallas Mavericks on Tuesday night at the Wells Fargo Center.
+After a scintillating 33-point, 13-assist performance two nights ago, Holiday followed that up with an 18-point, seven-assist effort in a 100-98 victory over the Dallas Mavericks Tuesday night at the Wells Fargo Center.

 Evan Turner led the Sixers (9-6) with 22 points and Thaddeus Young also contributed 20 points.
 Rookie point guard Maalik Wayns played his finest game of the season with 10 points off the bench.

 With the game tied at 81-81 in the fourth quarter, the Sixers ripped off a 10-0 run.
-Young had four points during the spurt, but Spencer Hawes, Dorell Wright and Nick Young also had two points each.
+Thaddeus Young had four points during the spurt, but Spencer Hawes, Dorell Wright and Nick Young also had two points each.

 The Sixers' victory spoiled the return of forward Elton Brand, who was handed the amnesty clause by the Sixers following last season.
 Brand was terrific the entire game and wound up with a season-high 17 points to go along with eight rebounds.

 "It was great to be back, but I wish we could have gotten the win," Brand said.
 "We did a lot of good things, but we made some crucial turnovers in the fourth quarter and they built enough of a lead that they were able to hold on to."

 Chris Kaman paced the Mavericks (7-8) with 20 points and Shawn Marion also scored 17 points.
 Vince Carter had 15, Darren Collison 12 and O.J.
 Mayo 11.

 Mayo's 3-pointer with 2:33 remaining cut the Sixers' lead to 96-91.